Implementation

 • Definition of the numerical options and tolerances.

-• Selection of the library used for numerical operations.
+• Selection of the libraries used for numerical operations.

 • Definition of the multithreading/multiprocessing options.